 How long we will keep your data for

-We will hold this data for up to two years after your last transaction with us to meet audit requirements.
+We will hold this data for up to three years after your last transaction with us to meet audit requirements.
 However, if you have unreturned items or outstanding debt your data may be retained further.
 After this, your information will be deleted or archived.
-If you wish to view your details at any time, please go online at www.Merton.gov.uk/libraries or ask a member of library staff.
+If you wish to view your details at any time, please go online at www.merton.gov.uk/libraries or ask a member of library staff.

 Who we share your data with and why